TheFelidae/minecraft_world/README.md

-# `minetest_world` crate for Rust
+# `minecraft_world` crate for Rust

 ### HEAVY WIP

 This crate is currently in heavy development and is not yet ready for use.
 Please check back later - Or, if you're feeling brave, feel free to contribute!

 ---

-This crate provides a simple API to interact with Minetest worlds, allowing you to read and write nodes, metadata, and other world data.
+This crate provides a simple API to abstract and handle Minecraft worlds or Luanti (formerly known as Minetest) worlds, allowing you to read and write blocks, metadata, and other world data - All from Rust!

+This crate hopefully would allow you to write custom abstraction layers, for if you want custom world data - Perhaps from a different game entirely - To work with your program.

 ## License

 This crate is licensed under the MIT license.
 See the `LICENSE` file for more information.